Loading...

 Spooky.

-Match the character to the moral principles of good or evil.
+Check for understanding, match the character to the moral principles of good or evil.

-So we have the characters, the king, new queen, Prince Just, Prince Wolf, the woodcutter's wife and Blackberry Blue, and good and evil.
+So we have the characters, the king, new queen, Prince Just, Prince Wolf, and the woodcutter's wife and Blackberry Blue, and good and evil.

 So pause the video while you match the characters to whether their moral principles are more in the direction of good or evil.